cpt8c8/OO-Language-Comparison/README.md

     //}
 }
 ```
-You can also have custom setterans and getters if you would like.
+You can also have custom setters and getters if you would like.
 ```kotlin
 class Example(exOne: Int, exTwo: String, exThree: Int) {
     val exampleOne: Int = exOne